Pitossomos/Pitossomo/README.md

   Hi, I'm:
 - 👋 @Pitossomo
 - 👀 interested in creating systems for turning hard tasks to easier ones.
-- 👨‍🏭 looking for professional oportunities on web development
+- 👨‍🏭 pursuing awesome projects to contribute to
 <br />

-- 🧱 Since 2012, I’ve built plenty of Javascript applications
+- 🧱 Since 2012, I’ve built plenty of Javascript applications, as well as m
 - Experienced Typescript, Node, Next, React, MongoDB, MySQL and many other languages and technologies.
 - 📫 Reach me @[Linkedin](https://www.linkedin.com/in/pedrohteles/)